 REGISTER button to enable the Application and you can now

-Under the configuration menu, many settings can be configured as you can see on screenshots below.
+Under the configuration menu, many settings can be configured as you can see on the screenshots below.

-Settings below allow admin to manage how many tokens can be managed by the user, which features will be allowed on the App, which kind of token the user can enroll…
+The settings below allows the admin to manage how many tokens can be managed by the user, which features will be allowed on the App, which kind of token the user can enroll…

 The SSH key management/renewal can be done through the Self-Registration application too.
 Below the SSH Key management settings, another part called Mail/SMS Link allows you to configure the Registration URL, the delivery mode (Mail/SMS) and the link expiration time.
-This URL should be adjusted when you are running the Application through the WAProxy else, users will access to the application through the WebADM server directly.
+This URL should be adjusted when you are running the Application through the WAProxy.
+Otherwise, the users will access to the application through the WebADM server directly.

-Other settings can be adjusted as you want…
+Other settings can be adjusted like you want to…

 Apply and the configuration is done.